-You have probably heard the terms ‘lawyer’, ‘solicitor’, and ‘barrister’ to describe a legal professional.
-The terms may have come up in an article you read about a recent court case, or you may be involved in legal proceedings, your lawyer might have told you that you will need a barrister.
+You have probably heard the terms ‘lawyer’, ‘solicitor’, ‘barrister’ and ‘attorney’ to describe a legal professional.
+The terms may have come up in a TV show.
+Or, if you have been involved in legal proceedings, your lawyer might have told you that you will need a barrister.
 While they all describe a type of legal professional, there are key differences between the four.
 This article will explore those differences.

 What is a Lawyer?

 A lawyer is a person who has had obtained a legal qualification (generally either a Bachelor of Laws or Juris Doctor degree) and has had the requisite legal training to permit them to give legal advice.
 It is, therefore, a generic term to describe a legal practitioner, and applies to both solicitors and barristers.

 What is a Solicitor?